ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 Background ambience and music is best suited to have spatialization and attenuation disabled.

 For example, a simple way to do "audio zones" an area on your map you want to hear certain music, you can disable spatialization and enable attenuation to easily fade in a music track that will be heard in stereo (left and right speakers) where you want players to hear it.
-You"ll have to adjust radius and falloff accordingly as needed.
+You'll have to adjust radius and falloff accordingly as needed.

 #### Enable Occlusion